-Sandra A. Lamb (trustee)
+Sandra (Sandy) A. Lamb (trustee)

-Ms. Lamb is the President and CEO of Lamb Advisors LLC, with more than 40 years of corporate and nonprofit experience addressing financially complex and critical strategic issues.
+Ms. Lamb created and served as President and CEO of Lamb Advisors LLC.
+She has more than 52 years of corporate and nonprofit experience addressing financially complex and critical strategic issues.
 Prior to establishing Lamb Advisors, Sandy was a managing director at Lazard Frères & Co.
-LLC, and a portfolio manager with The MONY Group.
-She has served as Chair of the New York Women’s Foundation. as a director at ORC Worldwide, Biomet, Inc., The Fortress Group, Inc., Center Trust, Inc., and on a number of nonprofit boards.
-Sandy currently serves as a board director of Innovative Resource Center for HR (IRC4HRSM/TM), Chair of the Pittsburgh Theological Seminary, board member and Chair of the Finance & Investment Committee of the Vera Institute of Justice, and a member of the board of CURE International and the Altman Foundation.
+LLC, where she had executive responsibility working with clients on all aspects of mergers and acquisitions and other complex financial advisory assignments.
+Prior to Lazard, Sandy was a portfolio manager with The MONY Group.
+Ms. Lamb has served as Chair of the Pittsburgh Theological Seminary and New York Women’s Foundation. as a director at ORC Worldwide, Biomet, Inc., The Fortress Group, Inc., Center Trust, Inc., and on a number of nonprofit boards.
+In addition to serving as a board director of Innovation Resource Center for Human Resources (IRC4HR®), Sandy is currently a board member of the Vera Institute of Justice, and a board member and chair of the Audit Committee for the Altman Foundation.

-David E. McKinney (trustee)
+David E. McKinney (director emeritus)

 Sydney R. Robertson (trustee)

 Sydney Robertson retired as Executive Vice President of ORC Worldwide (now Mercer) in 2010, having led its global compensation and global development organization consulting practices, and serving on the firm’s executive committee.
 Prior to joining ORC, Mr. Robertson worked in HR executive roles at Standard Oil Co. of Ohio and British Petroleum (BP), serving as the CHRO at BP while leading the HR integration of the two organizations.
 Previously, Syd had leadership roles in HR and Organization Development at other organizations that became part of BP and worked for several US federal agencies.
-In addition to serving currently as a board director of Innovation Resource Center for HR (IRC4HRSM/TM), Mr. Robertson previously served as its director of research.
+In addition to serving currently as a board director of Innovation Resource Center for Human Resources (IRC4HR®), Mr. Robertson previously served as its director of research.

 John Steele (trustee)